 Disclaimer

 Each article/blog post is only meant to provide general information.
 It is posted on a specific date.
 Laws and rules change.
 Please know that it may be out of date.
 It is not meant to provide legal advice, and it does not provide legal advice.
 It cannot be relied on.
-Every tax situation is unique, and that may mean situations differ from this article/bog.
+Every tax situation is unique, and that may mean situations differ from this article/blog.
 If you have legal questions, please consult a lawyer.